JimmyKenMerchant/Python_Codes/midi/README.md

 chmod u+x midi2serial.py
 # Check Arguments
 ./midi2serial.py -h
-# In this case, the baud rate of UART is 115200 bps, 11520 bytes per second; UART needs 2 bits for start and stop bits.
+# In this case, the baud rate of UART is 115200 bps, 11520 bytes per second (2nd argument);
+# UART needs 2 bits for start and stop bits, plus 8 bits for data to transmit 1 byte.
-# 0.01 (seconds) is read timeout value (3rd argument)
+# 0.01 (seconds) is the value of read timeout (3rd argument).
 ./midi2serial.py -s /dev/serial0 -b 115200 -t 0.01
 ```